Tag Archives: Nick Offerman

 21 Jump Street (2012), Jonah Hill, Channing Tatum

-My favourite thing about directors Phil Lord and Christopher Miller’s action / comedy 21 Jump Street is… I want to say ‘everything’ because I really had a great time watching this movie.
-Nevertheless, if I had to choose one thing, its of course the beautiful bromance between Channing Tatum and Jonah Hill’s characters.
-They play two under achieving cops who are sent back to high school to bring down a synthetic drug ring.
-It’s a good balance of comedy and action with a soft-ish centre of good old fashioned brotherly bonding.
+My favourite thing about directors Phil Lord and Christopher Miller’s action/comedy 21 Jump Street is, I want to say ‘everything’ because I really had a great time watching this movie.
+Nevertheless, if I had to choose one thing, it’s of course the beautiful bromance between Channing Tatum and Jonah Hill’s characters.
+They play two underachieving cops who are sent back to high school to bring down a synthetic drug ring.
+It’s a good balance of comedy and action with a soft-ish centre of good old-fashioned brotherly bonding.

 In addition to co-stars Ice Cube and Johnny Depp, another highlight for me was recognising a younger Brie Larson among the cast.
 Watch 21 Jump Street for the fun bromance.
-Though it’s definitely not number one on my top ten bromance movies list (because Pineapple Express (2008) rules); it is a fun and funny ‘adults back in high school’ movie experience with a side of undercover cop action.
+Though it’s definitely not number one on my top ten bromance movies list (because Pineapple Express (2008) rules); it is a fun and funny ‘adults back in high school’ movie experience, with a side of undercover cop action.

 Happy Film Loving